jmternes/web/README.md

 # Web Passion Projects

 Here, I'll be posting some work I've done surrounding projects that involve the worldwide web.
+Technologies include vanilla HTML, CSS, and JavaScript with an emphasis on learning.

 ### Random NBA Team Generator